Integrations

 • Keep this file secure - it provides access to your Google environment

-• Email of Google Workspace admin that service account may impersonate
+• Email of a Google Workspace admin user that the service account will impersonate

-• Must have super admin rights in Google Workspace
+• This user must have super admin rights in Google Workspace

 • For example: admin@company.com, it-admin@organisation.org

-• Needed for access to Workspace admin APIs
+• Required for access to Workspace admin APIs and Drive

 Verification